nus-cs2103-AY2223S1/tp/docs/DeveloperGuide.md

    4. Other incorrect delete commands to try: `delete_contact` / `delete_task`, `delete_contact x` / `delete_task x`, `...` (where x is larger than the list size)<br>
       Expected: Similar to previous.

-### Editing a Task, Deadline or Contact
+### Editing a Task or Contact

-1. Editing a Contact, Task or Deadline while all Contact, Task or Deadline are being shown
+1. Editing a Contact or Task while all Contact, Task or Deadline are being shown

    1. Prerequisites: List all Contacts, Tasks or Deadlines using the `list_contact` or `list_task` command.
 There should be at least one contact or task.
-   2. Test case: `edit_contact 1 n/Alex Yeoh p/98765432
+   2. Test case: `edit_contact 1 n/Alex Yeoh p/98765432`
       Expected: First Contact is edited to have the name "Alex Yeoh" and phone number "98765432".
 Details of the edited Contact shown in the status message.
    3. Test case: `edit_contact 0 n/Alex Yeoh p/98765432`<br>
       Expected: No Contact is edited.
 Error details shown in the status message.
 Status bar remains the same.